Frequently Asked Questions

 Q: What if my child is absent for a class this month – do I still pay the full amount?

 A: Yes.
-Missed lessons due to student absence cannot be made up.
+Missed lessons due to student absence are not refunded but most times can be made up.
+Please check the individual school lesson schedules which provide make up options either during recess or after school.
 Missed classes for teacher absence or unforeseen school closings will be made up for the guaranteed minimum of 30 lessons.
 Tuition is not based on any set number of lessons for any given month; it is based on a lesson minimum for the school year.

 If your child starts the classes later in the year for some reason, contact Ed Kelly directly for an adjustment.